 When substituting for baking powder, you need to mix ½ cup of plain yogurt with at least ¼ teaspoon of baking soda.
 Keep in mind that you might need to reduce the amount of liquid in your recipe depending on how much yogurt you decide to use.

 1 Teaspoon Baking Powder = ½ Cup Plain Yogurt + ¼ Teaspoon Baking Soda.

 Molasses is a byproduct of sugar production and is usually the go-to replacement for refined sugar.
 However, what many people don’t know is that molasses has a low pH, which makes it an acid.
 Thus, it can trigger a reaction when you mix it with baking soda, similar to baking powder.
 As such, you can safely replace the baking powder with a mix of molasses and baking soda.

-You can substitute for one teaspoon baking powder by combining ¼ cup molasses and ¼ teaspoon baking soda.
+You can substitute one teaspoon of baking powder by combining ¼ cup of molasses and ¼ teaspoon of baking soda.
 But just like plain yogurt, you’ll have to adjust the amount of liquid in your recipe.
 Additionally, you might want to reduce the amount of sweetener, as molasses is very high in sugar.

 4. Cream of Tartar

 Cream of tartar, or potassium hydrogen tartrate, is an acidic white powder that results from winemaking.
 People often use it to stabilize creams and egg whites and also to help avoid the formation of sugar crystals.
 But thanks to its acidic nature, cream of tartar is also a perfect substitute for baking powder that you can find in the spice aisle of any grocery store.